-The Council has long-term borrowing outstanding as at 31 March 2023 of £100.028 million.
-This is a mixture of Public Works Loan Board (PWLB) of £77.617 million, Lender Option Borrower Options (LOBOs) of £19.757 million, and £2.654 million of Salix loans to finance capital expenditure.
-In addition, the Council's PFI balance outstanding at 31 March 2023 was £13.902 million, of which £12.973 million was due after one year.
+The Council has long-term borrowing outstanding as at 31 March 2024 of £99.699 million including its share of Cardiff Capital Region City Deal (CCRCD) long-term borrowing of £0.05 million.
+The Council's borrowing of £99.694 million is a mixture of Public Works Loan Board (PWLB) £77.617 million, Lender Option Borrower Options (LOBOs) of £19.745 million, and £2.33 million of Salix loans to finance capital expenditure.
 More detail in relation to borrowing is provided in note 31.
-The borrowing should be seen in the context of the total value of the Council's long-term assets, which are shown in the Balance Sheet at £658 million.
-Borrowing is permitted in line with the Prudential Code for Capital Finance in Local Authorities as long as, in the opinion of the Chief Finance Officer, the revenue costs are capable of being met and are in keeping with prudential indicators and guidelines.
-Given the strength of the Balance Sheet, the Council's borrowing levels are reasonable.
+The borrowing should be seen in the context of the total value of the Council's long-term assets, which are shown in the Balance Sheet at £694 million.
+Borrowing is permitted in line with the CIPFA Prudential Code for Capital Finance in Local Authorities as long as, in the opinion of the Chief Finance Officer, the revenue costs are capable of being met and are in keeping with prudential indicators and guidelines.
 Should the opportunity arise for the Council to repay its LOBOs at a benefit to the Council, then it will look to do so.
-Whilst interest rates have started to increase, they are still relatively low.
-As such, it is unlikely the opportunity to repay the LOBO loans will arise in the near future.